AhmedMohamedZein/Image-Processing-API/README.md

 ## Scripts

  1.  `npm run test` :

         Will compile the typescript into javascript 'build the production file .js' then test it using jasnime

   2. `npm run server` :

         Will run the server using nodemon .ts file at port 8000 unless you have a .env file

-  3. `npm run start`  :
+  3. `npm run star`  :

-         will build the production file then start the server with node.js
+        Will build the production file then start the server with node.js

   4. `npm run build` :

         Will compile the typescript into javascript 'build the production file .js', without running anything.